Terry Sullivan (Brookside): Early relationships

-Writers created Terry's first relationship with Michelle Jones (Tracy Jay).
+Writers created Terry's first relationship with Michelle Jones (Tracey Jay).
 Her sister, Marie Jackson (Anna Keaveney) takes a dislike to Terry.
 She dislikes Terry's friendship with Barry and believes he is only interested in Michelle's new found wealth following the death of their sister, Petra Taylor (Alexandra Pigg).
 Michelle is a trainee beautician and wants to better herself, she takes it upon herself to make Terry look more presentable.

 Michelle's brother-in-law, George Jackson (Cliff Howells) is framed for a robbery he did not commit.
 Local gangster Tommy McArdle (Malcolm Tierney) and his associate Victor Scott (Robbie Dee) force Terry and Barry to provide them with an alibi.
 This creates issues for the couple but Terry cannot defy McArdle because he fears violent retaliation.
 Terry and Barry later try to help George by striking a deal with police to implicate McArdle, but George is imprisoned regardless.
 McArdle retaliates by having Terry and Barry attacked.
 Terry is beaten more severely and spends time in hospital on an intensive care unit.

 When Marie moves away with her family, Terry and Michelle live together at the house.
 Michelle becomes bored and begins to attend dance classes.
 Michelle develops an attraction to her dance instructor, Richard de Saville (Robert Dallas).
 Terry was uneasy about their association because he knew Richard as a working as brick layer under the name, Albert Duff.
 Terry becomes secretive around Michelle and she discovers he is working at a nightclub belonging to McArdle.
 Michelle is upset with Terry's betrayal and writers created a feeling of mistrust between the duo.
 Michelle begins an affair with Richard and Terry later discovers them having sex in his home.
 Michelle asks Terry for forgiveness but he refuses and throws their mattress out of the window and violently attacks it with a carving knife.
 The incident makes Michelle realise their relationship had ended and she goes to live with Marie and Terry moves out too.